-These are portraits of buildings, real and abstracted, where the structure is visibly vulnerable to the elements.
-I use the forms of decay as a testament to histories of use and misuse.
+My portraits of buildings, real or abstracted, explore what is visibly vulnerable to the elements.
+I use forms of decay as a testament to histories of use and misuse.
 The colors in the paintings, often imagined, bring life to what some people might call an eyesore.
-The paintings are executed on unprimed canvas to allow the acrylic paint to bleed into the cloth.
-Layers of transparent color achieve a watercolor effect.
+The structures much like the paintings record their condition in a language of stain.
+They capture the beauty of things forgotten by time: imperfect, impermanent and incomplete.

 My scapes take me away from the geometry of man.
 These are portraits of worn paths and sea-washed rock outcroppings so often found in New England.